engineerbaz/AWS-Cloud-Knowledge/all_Data.md

 ================================================
 # S3
-- Simple Storage Solution (S3)
+- Simple Storage Service (S3)
+- Low cost, Scalable, web based
+- Global Service
 - Object based
 - Like PAYU (Pay As You Use)
 - For storing files and folders
 - Scalable (Either 1MB or 1TB)
-- Global Service
-- Resource called bucket
+- Data stored in Resource called bucket
+- Can store 0 byte to 5TB
+- S3 charges for Storage, request, Data Transfer & Data Acceralation
 - S3
   - S3 is a universal namespace, name must be unique
   - PUT = upload
   - GET = Download

 - S3 Object
-  - Key
+  - Key = name of Object
-  - Value
+  - Value = sequence of bytes
-  - Version ID
+  - Version ID = for Versioning
-  - /
+  - Metadata = data about data
+Can also has ACL.

 - Types
   1. S3 Standard